 Professor Shoichet is the recipient of 54 prestigious national and international awards.
 She was promoted to Full Professor in 2004, after being named one of Canada’s Top 40 under 40 (2002), and receiving CIFAR’s Young Explorer’s Award (to the top 20 scientists under 40 in Canada, 2002) and NSERC’s Steacie Research Fellowship (2003-2005).
 She is the only person ever to be inducted into all three of Canada’s National Academies: the Canadian Academy of Sciences of the Royal Society of Canada, the Canadian Academy of Engineering, and the Canadian Academy of Health Sciences.
 In 2011, Professor Shoichet was awarded the Order of Ontario, Ontario’s highest civilian honour.
 In 2013, her contributions to Canada’s innovation agenda and the advancement of knowledge were recognized with the QEII Diamond Jubilee Award.
-In 2014, Professor Shoichet was appointed University Professor in recognition of her dedication to the advancement of knowledge and the University’s academic mission, and her excellence as a teacher, mentor and researcher.
+In 2014, Professor Shoichet was appointed University Professor in recognition of her dedication to the advancement of knowledge and her excellence as a teacher, mentor and researcher.
 This is the University of Toronto’s highest distinction, and is held by less than 2% of the faculty.
 In 2015, Professor Shoichet was the North American Laureate for the L’Oreal-UNESCO for Women in Science and in 2016, she was named foreign member of the US National Academy of Engineering.
 In 2017, Professor Shoichet won the Killam Prize in Engineering, the most important engineering prize in Canada.
-In 2018, Professor Shoichet was appointed Chief Scientist, Ontario and inducted as an Officer of the Order of Canada – one of the highest distinctions for a Canadian.
+In 2018, Professor Shoichet served as Ontario’s first Chief Scientist and was also inducted as an Officer of the Order of Canada – one of the highest distinctions for a Canadian.
 Professor Shoichet was elected to the Royal Society (UK) in 2019 and awarded the NSERC Herzberg God Medal in 2020 – the top prize in science and engineering in Canada.

-Professor, Ph.D., FRSC, NAE, O Ont
+Professor, Ph.D., FRSC, NAE, O Ont, FRS